 The garbanzo beans don’t really add anything to the flavor of the chili, but they add a texture that’s uniquely satisfying, especially when combined with white rice and shredded cheese, which is how we insist on eating it at our house.

 If you love chili, I am confident you'll love this recipe.
 And if you win any chili cook-offs with it, you totally owe me a bottle of tequila.

-Cooking note #1: I like salt, so I added about one additional teaspoon in addition to what I included in the recipe.
+I like my chili fairly salty, so I add about one additional teaspoon in addition to what I included in the recipe.
 If you don't like things salty or you need to limit your salt for health reasons, add the salt little by little until you get it just right.